vidbina/gdb-play-001/CFP.md

 ## Intro

-In the spirit of "don't reinvent the wheel", this talk aims to demonstrate how well-suited existing tools are for debugging, tracing and perf-ing applications.
+In the spirit of "don't reinvent the wheel", this session aims to demonstrate how well-suited existing tools are for debugging and tracing applications.
-Many of the tools we think we need are already there.
+Many of the tools we think we need are often already there, albeit in a user-intimidating[^1] form.
 We just need to learn how to use them and use them well.

+[^1]: These tools could easily be dismissed as user-unfriendly, but the reality is that these tools aren't too hard to use.
+They are intimidating from the onset, hence the term user-intimidating.

-:explosion: Software, with the access to better computing hardware, sometimes gets passes for sloppiness.
+:boom: Software, with the access to better computing hardware, sometimes gets passes for sloppiness.
 There is enough software out there that isn't really efficient, eventhough efficiency should be a valuable metric in our software engineering practice, if only to offload a few kilowatts that our planet would otherwise pay the price for.
 Being efficient and wise in our resource